Armed man inside Illinois bank with workers or customers

 ROCKFORD, Ill.
-(AP) - Police in Illinois said customers or employees were stuck inside a bank with an armed robber Friday.
+(AP) - Authorities in Illinois said at least one person was stuck inside a bank with an armed robber Friday.

 Police surrounded Heritage Credit Union in Rockford, about 90 miles (144 kilometers) northwest of Chicago.
 The incident began around 2:30 p.m.
 CST.